 This is the more common and maybe the less severe version.

 Stress is put on the bladder through sneezing, coughing, laughing.
 Anything that puts pressure on a bladder with a weak pelvic floor may cause it to leak.
-This is usually on a few drops of urine but this can deteriorate into full loss of control.
+This is usually only a few drops of urine but stress urinary incontinence can deteriorate into full loss of control.

-This is when you get the sudden urge to pee and your bladder contracts and you might not make it to the bathroom in time.
+Urge incontinence is when you get the sudden urge to pee and your bladder contracts and you may lose control of your bladder muscles.

-You may wake several times in the night needing to pee.
+You can wake several times in the night needing to pee.

 What Is The Pelvic Floor?